Ian McDonald (Guyanese writer): Theatre

-His one-act play The Tramping Man, first produced at the Theatre Guild in Guyana in October 1969, has been staged throughout the West Indies and in London.
-It has been published by UWI's School of Continuing Studies in a collection of eight Caribbean plays.
+McDonald's one-act play The Tramping Man, first produced at the Theatre Guild in Guyana in October 1969, has been staged throughout the West Indies and in London.
+It was published in 1976 in A Time and A Season (Carifesta/University of the West Indies' School of Continuing Studies, 1976), a collection of eight Caribbean plays, edited by Erroll Hill.